SiyiZhao/LPNGsimZoo/codes/compare_nbody/README.md

 Then we choose [nbodykit.algorithms.fof.FOF](https://nbodykit.readthedocs.io/en/latest/api/_autosummary/nbodykit.algorithms.fof.html#nbodykit.algorithms.fof.FOF) to find the FoF halos.
 See `pkd_nbfof.py`, where we first read Tipsy snapshots to get particles positions and velocities, and then run the FoF algorithm.
 Finally, the output is saved in bigfile format.

+#### HMF

+We compare the HMF with Quijote, as [Quijote doc/Reading FoF](https://quijote-simulations.readthedocs.io/en/latest/Examples/Reading_FoF.html) suggested.
+See `plot/HMF.py` for the details.

 ## MP-Gadget